kursadyavuzlu/Automated-Currency-Exchange-ETL-Pipeline-Dashboard/README.md

 Python 3.11+ configured (with a virtual environment preferred).

 1. Clone the Repository
+Run the following commands in your terminal to clone and enter the project directory:

 git clone https://github.com/kursadyavuzlu/Automated-Currency-Exchange-ETL-Pipeline-Dashboard.git

 cd Automated-Currency-Exchange-ETL-Pipeline-Dashboard

-2. Start the Multi-Container Infrastructure (Airflow and Postgres) Run Docker Compose to build and start the database and orchestration layers by running the command: docker compose up -d
+2. Start the Multi-Container Infrastructure (Airflow and Postgres) Run Docker Compose to build and start the database and orchestration layers by running this command in your terminal:

+docker compose up -d

 Access the Airflow UI at http://localhost:8080 to trigger or unpause the currency_etl_pipeline DAG.

 Access pgAdmin4 at http://localhost:5050 to inspect the exchange_rates table under the postgres database.

 3. Run the Streamlit Dashboard
-Navigate to your local dashboard script, ensure your virtual environment is active, install UI requirements, and launch the app using the following commands:
+Ensure your virtual environment is active, install the UI requirements, and launch the application using these commands:

-pip install streamlit pandas psycopg2-binary streamlit run dashboard.py
+pip install streamlit pandas psycopg2-binary

+streamlit run dashboard.py

 The interactive analytics dashboard will automatically open in your browser at http://localhost:8501.

-Future Roadmaps and Enhancements
+📈 Future Roadmaps and Enhancements
 Add Slack/Email notification alerts to the Airflow DAG on task failures.

 Implement a dbt (Data Build Tool) layer for advanced data warehouse modeling and testing.